 Crisis, New Disease, Epidemic, Coronavirus, Difficult Times… that are the words to point out our current biggest concern: Covid-19 pandemic.
 In fact, it is not hard to realize that the pandemic has turned the world upside down.
 Every field, every corner of our lives has been impacted, including finance, environment, population, and even the way people learn, work, live, communicate, etc. At this crisis period, many schools and organizations require their students and staff to self-isolate.
-Learning and working from home are considered as attempts to reduce the spread of the virus.

 As can be seen, with those who are new to learning and working remotely, it seems quite challenging.
-Beyond a shadow of doubt, less interaction, less communication, less responsibility, there are tons of things distracting you.
+Beyond a shadow of a doubt, less interaction, less communication, less responsibility, there are tons of things distracting you.
 However, that doesn’t mean it’s unachievable.
 So, are you ready?
 Get out of your bed now and read the rest of this article to master the art of learning and working from home.

 #1.
 Stick with your regular schedule

 First of all, remember to keep yourself to regular working hours.
 That may be the important key to maintaining a work-life balance.